Common Name: shagbark hickory

 Hardiness Zone: 4 to 8

 Width: 50 to 70 ft

-Shagbark hickory is a large tree reaching heights of 60' to 100' and a diameter of up to 24".
-It has an irregular, round-topped crown and its trunk is heavily divided.
-Its bark is Rougher than that of other hickories.
+Shagbark hickory is a large tree with an irregular, round-topped crown and a heavily divided trunk.
+The bark is rougher than that of other hickories.
 Its name comes from its mature bark that is shaggy, light gray, and separating into thick, vertical strips that are only slightly attached to the tree.
 Young bark and twigs are smooth.
 Leaves of this tree grow alternately on the stem and are 8" to 15" in length.
 They are pinnately compound with 5 to 7 leaflets, with finely serrate margins.
 The fruit of shagbark hickory is a nut that is oval in shape and has an outer husk that splits into four sections when ripe, opening to show the single, white, thin-shelled nut whose sweet kernel is edible.

 Where it grows:

 Prefers moist, well-drained soils but can tolerate alkaline solid and dry sites as well as the occasional flooding or drought.
 Intolerant to salts.

 How it’s used:

 Best used as a shade tree in parks or lawns.
 This tree needs a very large space to grow.
 It is difficult to transplant because of its deep taproot.
 Cross-pollination generally produces a more abundant crop of better-quality nuts.